Aydin Mammadov: Biography

 Aydin Mammadov was born in 1967 in Sumgait.
 In 1975–1983, he studied at secondary school number 10 in Sumgait.
 He graduated from the Baku Pedagogical College named after Mirza Alakbar Sabir in 1983 and served in the Soviet Army in 1987–1989.
 He graduated with honours from the History faculty of Baku State University In 1989–1994 and was awarded a scholarship named after Karl Marx for excellent study at the university.
 He worked at Sumqayit State University and at various preparatory courses in 1994–1997.

 In 2013, he received a PhD in history on the topic "Turkish policy of Germany and its historiography at the end of the 19th and beginning of the 20th centuries", speciality 5509.01 - "Historiography, source study and methods".

 Since 2001, he has been working at the Department of Baku State University, "Source Studies, Historiography, and Methods".

 In 2019, Aydin Mammadov wrote the first textbook "Historical Demography" in Azerbaijani language.
 In the same year, he was awarded “Baku State University 100th anniversary medal”.

-Since February 27, 2020, Aydin Mammadov has been an absentee doctoral student at the Faculty of History of the Baku State University, speciality 5509.01 - "Historiography, source studies and methods of historical research" for the degree of Doctor of Historical Sciences.
+In 2020-2025, he studied in the doctoral program of the Faculty of History of the Baku State University in the specialty 5509.01 - "Historiography, source studies and methods of historical research" for the degree of Doctor of Historical Sciences.
+He is conducting research on his doctoral dissertation on the topic "Current issues of historical demography in Azerbaijani and Russian historiography of the second half of the 20th century - early 21st century."

+On April 9-11, 2025, he presented papers at panel conferences held in the cities of Izmir and Eskisehir in Turkey.

+Mammadov is the author of about 100 scientific articles, 4 textbooks and teaching aids.
+He regularly holds scientific seminars at Baku State University on various topics, including “Scientific Features and Importance of Using Mathematical Methods in Historical Science.”